 Ostia and Portus were more than safe harbours and quays, they were also complete cities.
-Many goods for Rome were stored in horrea (store-buildings), and transported to Rome along the Tiber in tow-boats, pulled by oxen.
+Many goods for Rome were stored in horrea (storage buildings), and transported to Rome along the Tiber in tow-boats, pulled by men, in late antiquity by oxen.

 Various guilds (collegia) became increasingly important: associations of craftsmen and merchants, but also burial clubs.
 These guilds may not be compared with mediaeval guilds, if only because membership was not obligatory.
 They played a social and economical role, and when they became "bodies" (corpora) the members had to perform duties in the public interest.
 Both free and freed people could join the guilds, and no distinction was made.

 The presidents of the guilds were called quinquennales.
 They held the office for a period of five years.
 The treasurers were called quaestores or curatores, the ordinary members formed the plebs.
 And like the colony, the guilds could have patrons.
 The largest guilds were those of the builders and ship carpenters (fabri tignuarii and fabri navales), with a total of c.
 350 members.
 The ship carpenters repaired ships, which was an ongoing activity, and may also have built new ones.Back to index